thestennettreport/TheStennettReport.github.io/Project_2025/The_First_100_Days.md

 This website presents a detailed, speculative scenario of the first 100 days of a potential second Trump term, based on multiple sources including Project 2025 and Agenda 47.
 It combines various perspectives to provide a comprehensive overview of possible actions and their potential implications.

 ### The Lincoln Project's Ad
-[The Lincoln Project](https://lincolnproject.us) launched an ad brilliantly layouting what the furst 100 days could look like.
+[The Lincoln Project](https://lincolnproject.us) launched an ad brilliantly layouting what the first 100 days could look like.
 I highly recommend checking it out on [YouTube](https://youtu.be/NpLpOtFNFWg?si=0JUc788tPjRPYYYX).

 ## Day One: The Executive Onslaught